 Sponsor: Daughters of the American Revolution

 Daughters of the American Revolution (DAR) Nursing Scholarships offer various opportunities for individuals in nursing to receive scholarship awards.
 The Caroline E. Holt Nursing Scholarship is a $2,500 award for three students that have a financial need and are currently enrolled in an accredited school of nursing.
-Applicant must provide a letter of acceptance into a nursing program or a transcript proving applicants enrollment in the program.
-The Mildred Nutting Nursing Scholarship offers a one time $2,000 for two students that have a financial need and are currently enrolled in an accredited school of nursing.
-Applicant must provide a letter of acceptance into a nursing program or a transcript proving applicants enrollment in the program.
+Applicants must provide a letter of acceptance into a nursing program or a transcript proving the applicant’s enrollment in the program.
+The Mildred Nutting Nursing Scholarship offers a one-time $2,000 for two students that have a financial need and are currently enrolled in an accredited school of nursing.
+Applicants must provide a letter of acceptance into a nursing program or a transcript proving the applicant’s enrollment in the program.
 Preference is given to those from the Lowell, MA area.

 Deadline: Feb 15

 Sponsor: Dermatology Nurses’ Association

 Dermatology Nurses’ Association (DNA) Career Mobility Scholarship offers a $1,000 scholarship to help a DNA member continue his or her nursing education and contribute to the dermatologic community.
 The applicant must have been a DNA member for a minimum of two consecutive and complete years, and be employed in the field of dermatology.
 The applicant must be obtaining a nursing degree.
 If awarded, the applicant must write an article for DNA’s Focus Newsletter within a year of winning the award.

 The applicant must provide proof of enrollment in nursing at the time of applying for the award.
 In addition, the applicant must answer seven short questions on the application, and answer three essay questions, consisting of 1200 words or less.
 The DNA is a professional organization of diverse nurses all committed to providing quality care and sharing knowledge.